 Exercise normal safety precautions.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Use common sense and look out for suspicious behaviour.
 Monitor the news and other sources for changes to local conditions.

 Safety and security.

-- Demonstrations and strikes affecting traffic and transport services can occur in Spain with little or no warning.
+- Demonstrations and strikes affecting traffic and transport services can occur with little or no warning.
 Monitor local media, avoid demonstrations and be ready to adjust your travel plans as delays and cancellations are likely.
-Demonstrations sometimes result in clashes with police.
-Be especially alert in Catalonia following the vote regarding Catalan independence on 1 October 2017.
+Demonstrations can become violent.
+See

 Entry and exit